nilearn/nilearn/CONTRIBUTING.rst

 The estimated attributes are expected to be overridden when you call ``fit`` a second time.

-This follows the `scikit-learn convention <https://scikit-learn.org/stable/developers/develop.html#estimated-attributes>`_.
+This follows the :sklearn:`scikit-learn convention <developers/develop.html#estimated-attributes>`.

 .. _private_functions: